What is Integrated Pest Management (IPM)?

 - Structural or habitat modifications*

-- Name of pest control firm used, including their emergency telephone number.
+- Name of the pest control firm used, including its emergency telephone number*

 Steps in Establishing an IPM Program